-It’s interesting; funerals and celebrations of life have much in common, yet they often appear very different.
-Each is a ceremony; a gathering of people who share a common loss.
-It’s just that one is more rooted in tradition, while the other is the result of recent changes in social values.
-But both serve to do three things:
+It’s interesting; there is a lot in common with funerals and life celebrations, yet they also seem very distinct.
+Each is a ceremony; a meeting of individuals who share a tragedy in common.
+It’s just that culture is more rooted in one, and the other is the product of recent shifts in social beliefs.
+Both, however, serve to do three things:

-- Help the bereaved family, and their community, publicly acknowledge the death of one of their own
+1. Support the bereaved family and their society publicly remember the loss of one of their own relatives.

-- Move the deceased from one social status to another
+3. Moving the dead from one social role to another

 Held prior to the funeral, often the night before but sometimes on the same day, the visitation (or viewing) is a time when people come to support the family and, more importantly, pay their respects to the deceased.
 This often involves stepping up to the casket to view the body; either in the company of a member of the surviving family or on your own.